A high biological value means that more protein will be absorbed through digestion, instead of being excreted as waste.

 Beans, legumes, seeds, nuts, and oats are all high in protein and excellent choices for non-meat protein.

 Soybean and whole grain products are also considered high in complete protein but could have both negative and benefical effects, but the science has somewhat conflicting for both.
 Moderation is the key here.

-There are also many vegetables like green peas and spinach that have good amounts in high-quality protein.
+There are also many vegetables like green peas and spinach that have sufficent amounts of high-quality protein.

-Vegan sources of protein may not be the very best sources of protein, but they are definitely among the best sources of protein because of their nutrient content and low amount of calories are impossible to ignore.
+Vegan sources of protein may not be the best tasting sources of protein, but they are definitely among the best sources of protein.
+The ethics, high nutrient density, and low amount of calories are impossible to ignore.
 It's obviously a mixed bag and highly subjective.

 The best sources of protein are all meat products, but there are still many great vegans and vegetarian sources of protein.